 spp are a group of significant, highly prevalent, Gram-negative, rod-shaped bacteria of the family Enterobacteriaceae.
 This bacteria are facultative intracellular pathogens which has many different serotypes, which can be divided into two main groups—typhoidal and nontyphoidal.
 It is only the nontyphoidal serotype which are zoonotic---meaning they can be transferred from humans to animals and from animals to humans.
-This bacteria is found naturally is the gastrointestinal tract of carrier animals and humans, especially reptiles.
 Collectively, infection with any Salmonella

 species causes Salmonellosis

 Younger birds are more susceptible then adults, largely due to the immaturity of their intestinal flora.
-Chicks from mail-order hatcheries are frequent carriers of Salmonella
+Chicks from mail-order hatcheries are most at risk of infection with Salmonella

 The reason why older birds are less commonly infected with Salmonella